web3/web3.js/docs/docs/guides/web3_config/index.md

 ```

 ### [transactionPollingTimeout](/api/web3-core/class/Web3Config#transactionPollingTimeout)
-The `transactionPollingTimeout` is used over HTTP connections.
 This option defines the number of seconds Web3 will wait for a receipt which confirms that a transaction was mined by the network.
 It can be set based on the average transaction confirmation time on the network.
 Note: If the `transactionPollingTimeout` is exceeded, the transaction may still be pending.

 The default value of `transactionPollingTimeout` is 750 seconds (12.5 minutes).
 ```ts